20-Point Website Self-Review for Wedding Businesses

 Contact forms are more effective than email-only links.
 Sure email works, but often the email message you get doesn’t have the information you need to properly qualify a lead.
 Contact forms are always a better option because you can use required fields to narrow down the information a potential new customer is giving you.

 Post Contact Form Action

 Do you use a post-inquiry landing page (PILP) that a person who just made an inquiry “lands” on after they hit the submit button to send their inquiry?
 Post Contact landing pages should thank someone for their inquiry, put your contact information in front of them, and may even link to your social media pages.
 For added punch, add a handful of your best testimonials.

 Google Analytics is a free website visitor traffic tracking tool.
 It should be used on all of the pages at your website.
 It tracks visitor sessions, most popular pages, and other important information about the people who visit your website.
 It is available free at http://google.com/analytics

 Using a Sitemap

 A sitemap is a technical term for a file that lists all of the pages at your website.
 Search engines use sitemaps to quickly identify your pages, and the more easily they find them the better.
-Sitemaps are an important part of an effective search engine optimization (SEO) strategy and are a recommended SEO “Best Practice.”
+Sitemaps are an important part of an effective search engine optimization strategy, and a recommended search engine optimization (SEO) “Best Practice.”

-Social icons with links to your social media touch points should be used throughout your website; but don’t make them too prominent.
-Make it easy for people to find you on social media and you will get more likes and more followers.
+Social icons with links to your social media touch points should be used throughout your website, but don’t make them too prominent.
+All inks to your social media touchpoints should open in a new browser window.

-Hopefully people who visit your website never get down to your footer area, because you have engaged them higher up on your page.
-But if they do, give them contact information, maybe a link to your blog, rotating testimonials, and certainly a CTA.
+Hopefully people who visit your website never get down to your footer area, because you have engaged and CONVERTED them higher up on your page, but if they do, give them contact information, maybe a link to your blog, rotating testimonials, and certainly a call-to-action.

 Backup & Disaster Recovery